strohs/aws-cda-notes/study-notes-JUNE2018.md

     * this configuration is called the *event source mapping*.
 It enables the automatic invocation of your lambda function when events occur

-## Lambda Exam Tips
-* Lambda scales out (not up) automatically
-* Lambda functions are independent, 1 event = 1 function
-* Lambda is serverless
-* Lambda functions can trigger other lambda functions
-    * 1 event can = X functions (if functions trigger other functions)
-* Architectures can get extremely complicated
-    * AWS X-Ray allows you to debug what is happening
-* Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc..
-* know the lambda triggers (see the Supported event sources section below)

 ## Supported Event Sources (aka Triggers)
 * For poll-based sources, the **lambda function maintains the event source mapping**